 There might be signs the red-hot New York City real estate market is cooling off.
 At least there might be for those seeking a new development at the high end of the market.
-There are reports surfacing that developers are offering potential buyers a nice bag of goodies as an enticement.
+Reports are surfacing that developers are offering potential buyers a nice bag of goodies as an enticement.
 We explain how you can use the current climate to save money.

-New development market
+New development marketNew development market

 There are a variety of real estate reports that show New York City’s real estate market, which had been ablaze, showed signs of stalling a bit in the fourth quarter.
 Miller Samuel showed new development sales falling 13.2% compared to a year ago, to 479 units, and the average number of days on the market increased by about 21% to 181.

 Overall, 12.9% of the total inventory was not involved in a bidding war.
 But it was just 2% for the luxury market and none for new developments.
-There were a couple of sales above $60 million at 432 Park Avenue and a more than $40 million price tag reached One57, Baccarat Hotel & Residences, and 4 East 66th Street.
+There were a couple of sales above $60 million at 432 Park Avenue, and a more than $40 million price tag reached One57, Baccarat Hotel & Residences, and 4 East 66th Street.

-Look beyond price
+Look beyond priceLook beyond price

 Aside from price, there are other items you can negotiate.
-Keep in mind, developers obviously want to sell as many units as they can.
+Keep in mind; developers want to sell as many units as they can.
 Therefore, they may offer concessions such as paying the transfer tax, which is 1% of residential sales of $500,000 or less, and 1.425% if the value is more than $500,000.
 You may also ask the developer to pay your closing costs.

-Watch the broker incentives
+Watch the broker incentivesWatch the broker incentives

-Watch the market
+Watch the marketWatch the market